Are Sweepstakes Casinos Legal?

 Where sweepstakes casinos are banned or restricted

 Legality claims rot fast in this niche, so this table separates what a bill says from what a player can actually do today.
-Verified July 5, 2026, against state announcements and industry legal trackers.
+Verified August 5, 2026, against state announcements, primary bill texts and regulator documents.

 | State | Status | Instrument | What it means for players |